nictuku/i-admin.cetico.org/content/posts/early-days-golang-google.md

 A few months later I wrote the first user-facing service in Go at Google.
-By user-facing I mean that if it stopped working many user-facing products would stop working.
-It was a simple RPC service, but it was used by all Google messaging services.
+By user-facing I mean that if it stopped working many user-facing products would stop working.&nbsp;It was a simple RPC service, but it was used by all Google messaging services.

-This service converted data to and from [JID format](https://en.wikipedia.org/wiki/JID_(Jabber)) based on internal user ids obtained from another RPC service.
+This service converted data to and from [JID format](https://en.wikipedia.org/wiki/JID_&#40;Jabber&#41;) based on internal user ids obtained from another RPC service.
 The service was simple but it was massive, doing hundreds of thousands of requests per second at the time.
 It was critical to the core of Google's messaging services